Lat 8° 10' 0" Long 125° 4' 0" Located near Malabang on the northwest coast of Mindanao.

 January 14 - March 12, 1945

 On April 17, 1945 US Army forces landed near Malabang and advanced to Malabang Airfield, liberating the area five days later.
-This airfield was repaired and put into use by American Liaison aircraft and US Marine Corps (USMC) aircraft.
+The runway was immediately repaired and put into use by American Liaison aircraft and US Marine Corps (USMC) aircraft.
 On April 22, 1945 Marine Air Group 24 (MAG 24) arrived at Malabang to provide air support for Mindanao ground operations

 American units based at Malabang